Colette

-Sidonie-Gabrielle Colette ([sidɔni ɡabʁijɛl kɔlɛt]; 28 January 1873 – 3 August 1954), known simply as Colette, was a French author and woman of letters.
+Sidonie-Gabrielle Colette ([sidɔni ɡabʁijɛl kɔlɛt]; 28 January 1873 – 3 August 1954), known mononymously as Colette or as Colette Willy, was a French author and woman of letters.
 She was also a mime, actress, and journalist.
 Colette is best known in the English-speaking world for her 1944 novella Gigi, which was the basis for the 1958 film and the 1973 stage production of the same name.
 Her short story collection The Tendrils of the Vine is also famous in France.

-Life and career

-Family and background
+Early life

 Sidonie-Gabrielle Colette was born on 28 January 1873 in the village of Saint-Sauveur-en-Puisaye in the department of Yonne, Burgundy.

-Her parents were war hero and tax collector Jules-Joseph Colette (1829–1905) and his wife Adèle Eugénie Sidonie ("Sido"), née Landoy (1835–1912).
-Jules-Joseph Colette was a Zouave of the Saint-Cyr military school.
-A war hero who had lost a leg in the Second Italian War of Independence, he was awarded a post as tax collector in the village of Saint-Sauveur-en-Puisaye where his children were born.
-Colette had three older siblings: maternal half-sister, Héloïse (1860–1908), maternal half-brother, Edmé (1863–1913), and full brother, Léopold (1866–?).
+Her father, Captain Jules-Joseph Colette (1829–1905), was a war hero.
+He was a Zouave of the Saint-Cyr military school, who had lost a leg at Melegnano in the Second Italian War of Independence.
+He was awarded a post as tax collector in the village of Saint-Sauveur-en-Puisaye where his children were born.
+His wife, Adèle Eugénie Sidonie, née Landoy (1835–1912) was nicknamed Sido.
+Colette's great-grandfather, Robert Landois, was a wealthy Martinican mulatto, who settled in Charleville in 1787.
+In an arranged first marriage to Jules Robineau Duclos, Colette's mother had two children: Juliette (1860–1908) and Achille (1863–1913).
+After she remarried Captain Colette, she had two other children: Leopold (1866–1940) and Sidonie-Gabrielle.
 Colette attended a public school from the ages of 6 to 17.
 The family was initially well off, but poor financial management substantially reduced their income.

-Early years, 1873–1912
+Career

-In 1893, Colette married Henry Gauthier-Villars (1859–1931), a well-known author and publisher who used the pen name "Willy."
+In 1893, Colette married Henry Gauthier-Villars (1859–1931), an author and publisher 14 years her senior, who used the pen name "Willy".
 Her first four novels – the four Claudine stories: Claudine à l'école (1900), Claudine à Paris (1901), Claudine en ménage (1902), and Claudine s'en va (1903) – appeared under his name.
 (The four are published in English as Claudine at School, Claudine in Paris, Claudine Married, and Claudine and Annie.)

-The novels chart the coming of age and young adulthood of their titular heroine, Claudine, from an unconventional fifteen-year-old in a Burgundian village to a doyenne of the literary salons of turn-of-the-century Paris.
+The novels chart the coming of age and young adulthood of their titular heroine, Claudine, from an unconventional 15-year old in a Burgundian village to a doyenne of the literary salons of turn-of-the-century Paris.
 The story they tell is semi-autobiographical, although Claudine, unlike Colette, is motherless.

 The marriage to Gauthier-Villars allowed Colette to devote her time to writing.
 She later said she would never have become a writer if it had not been for Willy.
 Fourteen years older than his wife and one of the most notorious libertines in Paris, he introduced his wife into avant-garde intellectual and artistic circles and encouraged her lesbian dalliances.
 And it was he who chose the titillating subject matter of the Claudine novels: "the secondary myth of Sappho... the girls' school or convent ruled by a seductive female teacher."
 Willy "locked her [Colette] in her room until she produced enough pages to suit him."